Khaoz-Topsy/Playground/README.md

 - https://www.npmjs.com/package/react-animated-term
 - Use keyboard shortcuts `alt + leftArrow` and `alt + rightArrow` for back and forward navigation in the file explorer
   - Using https://craig.is/killing/mice
+- Add version to about page
+  - Meta data on apps

 Things that I will be adding
 - More files and folders